nalply/nalply.github.com/_posts/2010-08-23-disguise-linux-process.markdown

 `exe` in the proc filesystem still links to the original executable.
 I have an idea about this...
 I will write about this in a later post.

+##What do you think about this hack?

+It is too simple or too basic to be worth mentioning?
+What could be done about this in the kernel?

 [prctl]: http://www.kernel.org/doc/man-pages/online/pages/man2/prctl.2.html